Here’s a quick question for you:

 Every slide should have an impact on the audience or reader, make a key point, and catch the eyes of your audience.
 All your presentations need to be mindful of visual design.
 Color, for example, influences up to 90% of a person’s snap judgment about a product.

-Alternative presentation software
+Alternative presentation tools

-- Wide selection of professional-quality templates
+- Wide selection of professional-quality customizable templates

 - Newbie-friendly video tutorials and a blog with design resources